University of East London Stratford Campus: Present: Stratford Campus

 The present Stratford campus of the University of East London is centred on the now Grade II* listed University House.

 The campus is home to the School of Education and Communities, the Schools of Health Sport & Bioscience and the School of Psychology.
 The Centre for Clinical Education was opened in January 2008.
 Operating in partnership with the National Health Service, the centre is London's only provider of podiatric education.

 Duncan House is near to the campus.
 It is used by the university's human resource services and by the School of Law and Social Sciences.
 It contains a library servicing the needs of those who attend the building.

 Developments

-It is expected that in 2013 the School of Law and Social Sciences and the Institute of Performing Arts will move to a new campus, University Square Stratford, located in Stratford's Cultural Quarter.
-The building will also be shared with Birkbeck College, University of London.
+In 2013, the School of Law and Social Sciences and the Institute of Performing Arts have moved to a new campus, University Square Stratford, located in Stratford's Cultural Quarter.
+The building is also shared with Birkbeck College, University of London.
 Building began on site in July 2011 and is scheduled for completion in summer 2013, with the first students admitted for the academic year 2013/14.

 In 2011 UEL appointed Make Architects to lead on the design of a new, replacement library at the Stratford Campus.
 The project has a budget of £13 million and a target opening date of 2013.
 It opened in September 2013.